 Fitness Belief #6 – The Greatest Hindrance To Progress Is Ignorance

 It never fails, every time I read a book on nutrition or attend a seminar on exercise, my results skyrocket.
 Learning new information, even small bits and pieces, is probably the best way to advance.

 It’s often not lack of will power or laziness that often holds us in check.
-It’s the ego that believes they know it all and refuses to learn more.
+It’s the ego that believes we know it all and refuse to learn more.
 I used to believe I knew it all.
 I simply figured my lack of progress was due to not working hard enough.
 Ironically, once I learned more, I found the progress was easier than before.

 This is why I make it a point to always do some sort of learning each month.
 I read a few books, attend a seminar or just hit up some other trainers for their take on something.
 It sure beats trying to just work myself into the ground for better results.